fabiosenracorrea/Trybe/05_JS_DOM_MANIPULATION/5.3 - Event Handling/readme.md

 ## Exercises

-This section is devided into 4 exercises, each based on its HTML content.
+This section is divided into 4 exercises, each based on its HTML content.
 Because of that, you can access each command directly on the javascript files.

 Navigate: